CodeScop/Oge-Mai-Field-Guide/balanceresources.md

 If something says FOREST or DESERT, go check out those guides to find out the best sources there (if you want to spend the time or coins to travel to a different region).
 We're sticking to Water-only otherwise.

+**I am also omitting any Expedition info here.** You can continue on to the Water Region Resources if you want to include them, but for this section, I'm assuming you haven't unlocked any Expedition areas.

 Also, we are mostly ignoring the resources from Bruja, Kiru, and Yasri, as they are available only during one main quest in Riza.
 They will be listed as rare limited-availability resources.

 **Oge-Mai Forest, Expedition Forest**